mariadb-operator/mariadb-operator/docs/BACKUP.md

 There are a couple of points to consider here:
 - The referred database (`db1` in the example) must previously exist for the `Restore` to succeed.
-- The `mariadb` CLI invoked by the operator under the hood ony supports the [`--one-database`](https://mariadb.com/kb/en/mariadb-command-line-client/#-o-one-database) flag, restoration of multiple specific databases is not supported.
+- The `mariadb` CLI invoked by the operator under the hood only supports selecting a single database to restore via the [`--one-database`](https://mariadb.com/kb/en/mariadb-command-line-client/#-o-one-database) option, restoration of multiple specific databases is not supported.

 ## Extra options

 Not all the flags supported by `mariadb-dump` and `mariadb` have their counterpart field in the `Backup` and `Restore` CRs respectively, but you may pass extra options by using the `args` field.
-For instance, it may be useful to set the `--verbose` flag to see how the backup and restore makes progress:
+For example, setting the `--verbose` flag can be helpful to track the progress of backup and restore operations:

 ```yaml
 apiVersion: k8s.mariadb.com/v1alpha1